Professor of Communications

 In 2012 two of his research students, Justin Schlosberg and Mireya Marquez, obtained PhDs on respectively the sociology of British investigative journalism and Brazilian journalism and political change, preceded by Lina Dencik in 2011 whose PhD was on the media and global civil society.
 In 2007, his research student, Carolina Matos, gained her PhD on Brazilian media and politics; in 2006, two of his research students gained doctorates: Bong-Soo Lee, with a dissertation on the Korean press and the late 1990s economic crisis in Korea, and Maurice Walsh on foreign correspondents and the Irish War of Independence.
 In 2004, three of James Curran's research students gained PhDs, with dissertations on respectively cross-media promotion (Jonathan Hardy), Maltese media and society (Carmen Sammut) and the Hong Kong press and political change (Carol Lai).
 They were preceded by numerous others.

-‘International TV News, Foreign Affairs Interest and Public Knowledge: A Comparative Study of Foreign News Coverage and Public Opinion in 11 Countries’, Journalism Studies 14 (3), 2013.
+‘International TV News, Foreign Affairs Interest and Public Knowledge: A Comparative Study of Foreign News Coverage and Public Opinion in 11 Countries’, with T. Aalberg, S. Papathanassopoulos, S. Coen et al., Journalism Studies 14 (3), 2013, 387-406.

-‘Online Threat, but Television is Still Dominant: A Comparative Study of 11 Nations’, Journalism Practice, 2013.
+‘Online Threat, But Television is Still Dominant: A Comparative Study of 11 Nations’, with S. Papathanassopoulos, S. Coen et al. forthcoming in Journalism Practice, 2013.

 ‘Sucesos, Noticias Internacionales y Hard News’ (et al) in Maria Lamuedra Gravan (ed) El Futuro de laTelevision Publica, Editorial Popular, Madrid, 2012, pp. 35-58.